Brief

 - the first 4 Estonian climbers are invited to join the

-their work for MAL with high-altitude or technical climbs
+their work for IMC with high-altitude or technical climbs

 - the 150th anniversary of J.J.F.
 Parrot's ascent of